lablup/backend.ai-docs-webui/docs/disclaimer.rst

 Disclaimer
 ==========

-The information and content in this document is provided for informational and informational purposes only, and including, without limitation, any warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
+The information and content in this document is provided for information and informational purposes only, and including, without limitation, any warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
 AS IS.
 Lablup Inc. is not responsible for any damages resulting from the use of this manual, including consequential damages.
-Although much effort has been made to ensure the accuracy of the data provided, Lablup Inc. Makes no representations, promises, or warranties with respect to the completeness, accuracy, up-to-date or adequacy of the information, and assumes no responsibility for outdated information or errors.
-Lablup Inc. Makes no representations or warranties, either expressed or implied, with respect to the accuracy or completeness of the information contained in this manual.
+Although much effort has been made to ensure the accuracy of the data provided, Lablup Inc. makes no representations, promises, or warranties with respect to the completeness, accuracy, up-to-date or adequacy of the information, and assumes no responsibility for outdated information or errors.
+Lablup Inc. makes no representations or warranties, either expressed or implied, with respect to the accuracy or completeness of the information contained in this manual.